pydicom/pydicom/doc/tutorials/pixel_data/creation.rst

 Conclusion and next steps
 -------------------------

-In part 2 of this tutorial you've learnt how to create and add a variety of different pixel data to a :class:`~pydicom.dataset.Dataset` using an :class:`~numpy.ndarray`.
+In part 2 of this tutorial you've learned how to create and add a variety of different pixel data to a :class:`~pydicom.dataset.Dataset` using an :class:`~numpy.ndarray`.
 In the final part you'll learn how to :doc:`compress and decompress datasets
 </tutorials/pixel_data/compressing>` containing pixel data.